Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug where players were only able to queue up to `(BuildLimit - 1)` objects when an object has `BuildLimit > 0`.
 - Fix a bug where the game could read Infantry DoControls out of bounds, potentially causing a desync error in multiplayer.
 - Fix a bug where pre-placed powered-down superweapon buildings had their superweapons enabled on scenario start.
+- Fix the economy score in the score screen.
+Dead players also have a score and the score is a percentage of the credits spent by the player who spent the most credits.